panoptes/panoptes.github.io/README.md

 The content is in the form of [Markdown](https://www.markdownguide.org/) documents, which are just really simple and easy ways to add a litte semantic knowledge to your content.
 For instance, this README page is written in markdown and if I want make something **bold** I can just do `**bold**` (it might help to look at the [Raw version of this README](https://raw.githubusercontent.com/panoptes/panoptes.github.io/master/README.md)).
+See also this [markdown cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

 There are a few main pages and folders you will want to work with to edit the content.